Gissio/radpro/docs/install-fs600-fs1000.md

-# Installing on the Bosean FS-600
+# Installing on the Bosean FS-600 and FS-1000

 ## Supplies